Cray-HPE/docs-csm/introduction/deprecated_features/CAPMC_Deprecation_Notice.md

 # CAPMC Deprecation Notice

-CAPMC was deprecated in CSM 1.5 and intended to be removed from CSM 1.6.
-The decision was made to not remove it in CSM 1.6 so that existing dependencies that have not yet transitioned to PCS do not break.
-Support for CAPMC however, is removed starting in CSM 1.6.
+CAPMC is deprecated, starting in CSM 1.5, and may be removed in the future.
+It has been replaced with the [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs).
 Everyone is encouraged to transition to PCS as soon as possible.

-CAPMC has been end-of-life since the CSM 1.3 release.
-The remaining APIs and CLI commands are officially deprecated.

-Many CAPMC v1 REST API and CLI features have been deprecated and removed as part of CSM version 1.3.
-Further development of CAPMC service and CAPMC CLI has stopped.
-CAPMC has been replaced with the Power Control Service (PCS) in 1.5 and future releases.

-See [PCS API](../../api/power-control.md) for more information about PCS.
+See [PCS API](../../api/power-control.md) for more information about PCS API.

-Here is a list of deprecated API (CLI) endpoints:
+Here is a list of deprecated CAPMC API (CLI) endpoints:

 * `/get_xname_status`
 * `/xname_reinit`